redox-os/book/src/device-drivers.md

 When you begin development for Redox, start by building Redox using the [Podman build](./podman-build.md).

-If you want to use Redox's GitLab server for your git repository, please [follow the instructions here](./signing-in-to-gitlab.md).
+If you want to use Redox's GitLab server for your Git repository, please [follow the instructions here](./signing-in-to-gitlab.md).

-Then, go to the directory `cookbook/recipes/core/drivers` in your redox working directory, and edit the file `recipe.toml`.
+Then, go to the directory `cookbook/recipes/core/drivers` in your Redox working directory, and edit the file `recipe.toml`.
-Comment out the `[source]` section of the file, including the `git = ` line, so Redox's build system will not try to update the source.
+Comment out the `[source]` section of the file, including the `git = ` line, so the Redox's build system will not try to update the source.

-Setting up the working directory can be done a few way, but this is the most straightforward.
+Setting up the working directory can be done a few ways, but this is the most straightforward.

 Remove the `source` directory and start fresh.
 Clone the `drivers` repo, renaming the directory `source`.
-You can find Redox's [recommended way of using Git](./creating-proper-pull-requests.md) here.
+You can find the Redox's [recommended way of using Git](./creating-proper-pull-requests.md).
-Enter the drivers `source` directory and configure the git repository.
+Enter the drivers `source` directory and configure the Git repository.

 If you are using Redox's GitLab, create a fork of the `drivers` repo using the GitLab web interface.